-- High-quality data that is fully compliant with the OECD base erosion and profit shifting (BEPS) requirements and US regulations.
+- Our data is fully compliant with the OECD base erosion and profit shifting (BEPS) requirements and US regulations.

-- Each agreement is manually analyzed for more than 50 comparability factors.
+- Each agreement is manually analyzed for up to 50 comparability factors.

 - The database includes detailed functional, risk, cost and asset analyses.

 - You’ll receive detailed, manually prepared summaries of the agreement terms and comparability factors.

-- Fully analyzed, clean, structured and manually prepared data for each agreement.
+- Our data is fully analyzed, clean, structured and manually prepared for each agreement.

 - We do not include duplicates, redacted agreements, undisclosed remuneration terms or remuneration types other than percentages.

 - Parties to the agreements are checked for independence.

 - All information is provided in Excel or Word, together with links to original sources and PDF documents.

 - The data is continually improving through constant usage, double-checking and new information.